 Stardew Valley Advanced 05 Easier Buying

-For instance, if I needed 20 more Solar Essences to craft an Iridium Band, how could I best go about it?
-I could bounce floor to floor in The Mines (using the elevator) hunting Ghosts until I had enough, but that might take me all day.
-(In fact, I did exactly this and I found that it took me the better part of a day in The Mines.)
-I could go into the Skull Cavern and blow up the ubiquitous Mummies, but I'm losing 500G on the Bus ticket and have to factor in the additional transport time to get there.
+For instance, if we needed 20 more Solar Essences to craft an Iridium Band, how could we best go about it?
+We could bounce floor to floor in The Mines (using the elevator) hunting Ghosts until we had enough, but that would take all day.
+We could go into the Skull Cavern and blow up the ubiquitous Mummies, but then we lose 500G on the Bus ticket and have to factor in the additional transport time to get there.

-Alternatively, I could stay near my Farm and just buy them from the hidden vendor in The Sewers going by the name of Krobus.
+Alternatively, we could stay near the Farm and just buy them from the hidden vendor in The Sewers going by the name Krobus.
 Most of a day to get 20 Solar Essences or 1,600G?
-Earning 1,600G isn't even most of an hour for me with the kind of income I have in Stardew Valley.
+Earning 1,600G isn't even most of an hour for us with the kind of income we have in Stardew Valley.

 Apply this philosophy to all things.
 Is using the Seed Maker worth it for something you could easily buy from Pierre?
 Is it really worth it to chop down acres of grass to make Hay as opposed to buying it from Marnie?
 Do you want to spend most of your day chopping down trees all around the map or would it be a better use of your time and money to buy as much wood as you need from the Carpenter's Shop?